qiwi/thromise/README.md

   )
 })

-// or a bit shorter:
+// or even a bit shorter:

 loop((a, b) => {
   console.log(